ShunkiKyoya/generalizedDE/README.md

 # generalizedDE
-This program uses 'NLsolve' to solve non-linear systems of equations.
+This program uses `NLsolve` to solve non-linear systems of equations.